LunarG/gfxreconstruct/vulkan_dump_resources.md

               Directory to write dump resources output files.
 Default is the current working directory.
   --dump-resources-image-format <format>
               Image file format to use when dumping image resources.
-Available formats are: bmp, png
+Available formats are: bmp, png --dump-resources-dump-depth-attachment
+              Configures whether to dump the depth attachment when dumping draw calls.
+Default is disabled.
+  --dump-resources-dump-color-attachment-index
+              Specify which color attachment to dump when dumping draw calls.
+It should be an unsigned zero based integer.
+Default is to dump all color attachment --dump-resources-dump-vertex-index-buffers
+              Enables dumping of vertex and index buffers while dumping draw call resources.
+  --dump-resources-json-output-per-command
+              Enables storing a json output file for each dumped command.
+Overrides default behavior which is generating one output json file that contains the information for all dumped commands.
 ```

 ## Output